Does Car Insurance Cover My Own Injuries?

 Notify Your Insurer Promptly

-Call your insurer's claims line as soon as possible.
-In no-fault states, most PIP policies require notice within 14 to 30 days of the accident.
-Missing this window can result in a denied claim.
+Call your insurer's claims line as soon as possible, the same day you seek treatment if you can.
+Most PIP policies in no-fault states require notice within 14 to 30 days of the accident.
+Missing that window can result in a denied claim.

 3. 3